haroonheylen/CompTIA-Security-Plus-SY0-701/README.md

-# CompTIA-Security-
-The 60-Day Security+ (SY0-701) Study Roadmap

-Phase 1: Building the Foundation (Days 1–14)

-Days 1–7: Networking Basics.
-Focus on how devices talk to each other.
-Learn the OSI model, IP addressing (IPv4/IPv6), subnetting, DNS, DHCP, and standard ports (HTTP, HTTPS, SSH, FTP, etc.).

-Days 8–14: Systems & Infrastructure.
-Understand the components of an enterprise environment.
-Learn the difference between servers and clients, what an Operating System does, virtualization, and cloud computing (IaaS vs. PaaS vs. SaaS).

-Resource Tip: Look for "Networking for Beginners" playlists on YouTube.

-Phase 2: The Core Security Concepts (Days 15–30)

-Days 15–22: Domains 1 (Security Concepts).
-Focus on the CIA Triad, the AAA framework, and the basics of cryptography (how encryption and hashing provide security).

-Days 23–30: Domain 2 (Threats, Vulnerabilities, & Mitigations).
-Study different malware types, social engineering, and the common ways software and hardware vulnerabilities are exploited.

-Active Learning: Start a flashcard deck for every acronym you encounter.

-Phase 3: Defensive Architecture & Operations (Days 31–45)

-Days 31–38: Domain 3 (Security Architecture).
-Learn how to secure a network.
-Study firewalls, intrusion detection systems, Zero Trust, and how to design a secure network topology.

-Days 39–45: Domain 4 (Security Operations).
-This is often the largest domain.
-Focus on Identity and Access Management (IAM), incident response procedures, and digital forensics.
-Learn the steps an organization takes when a breach happens.

-Phase 4: Governance & Exam Readiness (Days 46–60)

-Days 46–50: Domain 5 (Security Program Management).
-Study risk management, business continuity, disaster recovery, and data privacy regulations (like GDPR, since you are based in Belgium).

-Days 51–56: The Practice Test Marathon.
-Take full-length practice exams.
-Do not look at the answers immediately.
-After each test, grade yourself, and then spend hours reading why the wrong answers were wrong.
-This is the most important part of your preparation.

-Days 57–59: Targeted Review & PBQs.
-Review your weak areas identified by your practice tests.
-Watch "Performance-Based Question" (PBQ) walkthroughs on YouTube.

-Day 60: Light Review & Rest.
-Do not cram.
-Review your acronyms and ports list.
-Relax.
-You’ve done the work.

-Three "Gold Rules" for Your Success:

-    Consistency beats intensity.
-    90 minutes of focused study every day.

-    Teach it back.
-    If you can’t explain a concept (like why HTTPS is more secure than HTTP) in plain English to a friend or an empty room, you don't know it well enough yet.

-    Prioritize the "Why."
-    If you understand how a system works, you don't have to memorize every single security rule—it will become intuitive.

-Recommended Free Resources:

-    Professor Messer (YouTube): "Security+ SY0-701 Training Course"

-    Cyberkraft (YouTube): Search for his channel when you get to the "PBQ" stage.
+🛡️ CompTIA Security+ (SY0-701) Study Roadmap
+A 60-Day Strategic Plan
+🏗️ Phase 1: Building the Foundation (Days 1–14)

+Goal: Master how data moves before you try to protect it.

+    Days 1–7: Networking Basics Focus on the "plumbing" of the internet.

+        Topics: OSI Model, IPv4 vs. IPv6, Subnetting, DNS, DHCP.

+        Standard Ports: Learn HTTP (80), HTTPS (443), SSH (22), FTP (20/21), etc.

+    Days 8–14: Systems & Infrastructure Understand the enterprise landscape.

+        Topics: Servers vs. Clients, Virtualization, Cloud Models (IaaS, PaaS, SaaS).

+    💡 Resource Tip: Search "Networking for Beginners" on YouTube to visualize packet travel.

+🔐 Phase 2: Core Security Concepts (Days 15–30)

+Goal: Understand the "Why" and the "Who."

+    Days 15–22: Domain 1 (Security Concepts) * The Big Three: CIA Triad (Confidentiality, Integrity, Availability).

+        Frameworks: AAA (Authentication, Authorization, Accounting) and Cryptography (Hashing vs. Encryption).

+    Days 23–30: Domain 2 (Threats & Vulnerabilities) * Topics: Malware types, Social Engineering, and common exploits.

+    🧠 Active Learning: Start an Acronym Flashcard Deck.
+Security+ is 50% just learning a new language.

+🏰 Phase 3: Defensive Architecture & Operations (Days 31–45)

+Goal: Building the walls and monitoring the gates.

+    Days 31–38: Domain 3 (Security Architecture) * Tools: Firewalls, IDS/IPS, Zero Trust architecture.

+        Design: Secure network topology and physical security.

+    Days 39–45: Domain 4 (Security Operations) * Focus: IAM (Identity and Access Management), Incident Response, and Digital Forensics.

+        Scenario: What do you do the moment a breach is detected?

+📋 Phase 4: Governance & Exam Readiness (Days 46–60)

+Goal: The business side of security and the final sprint.

+    Days 46–50: Domain 5 (Program Management) * Topics: Risk Management, Disaster Recovery, and Privacy (GDPR is vital for your Belgian context).

+    Days 51–56: The practice Test Marathon * Take full-length tests.
+Crucial: Spend more time reviewing why your wrong answers were wrong than you did taking the test.

+    Days 57–59: Targeted Review & PBQs * Watch Performance-Based Question (PBQ) walkthroughs.

+    Day 60: Light Review & Rest * Review ports and acronyms.
+No heavy lifting.

+🏁 Progress Checklist

+    [ ] Phase 1 Complete: Networking & Infrastructure basics mastered.

+    [ ] Phase 2 Complete: CIA Triad and Threats understood.

+    [ ] Phase 3 Complete: Architecture & Incident Response procedures memorized.

+    [ ] Phase 4 Complete: Risk management and Data Privacy grasped.

+    [ ] Acronym Deck: All key abbreviations memorized.

+    [ ] Practice Exam: Scoring consistently above 80%.

+    [ ] PBQ Prep: Comfortable with "drag-and-drop" and simulation questions.

+🏆 The Gold Rules

+    Consistency > Intensity: 90 minutes every single day is better than an 8-hour Saturday cram session.

+    Teach it back: Explain Zero Trust to a wall.
+If you stumble, you don't know it yet.

+    Prioritize the "Why": If you know how a system works, the security rules become common sense.

+📚 Recommended Resources

+    Professor Messer (YouTube): The "Gold Standard" for free SY0-701 training.

+    Cyberkraft (YouTube): Excellent for visualizing PBQs.